-Lubbock Property Tax Protests - By Value by Property Type by Number
+Lubbock Property Tax Protests - By Value, Property Type, and Number

 Total Parcels and Total Protests Lubbock CADSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.